zenpaizombie/blueprint-installer/README.md

 Unofficial scripts for installing Blueprint Theme.
 Works with the latest version of Blueprint!

 Read more about [Blueprint](https://blueprint.zip/) here.
-This script is not associated with the official Pterodactyl Project.
+This script is not associated with the official Blueprint Project.

 ## Features